The origins of the Rigsby name lie with England's ancient Anglo-Saxon

 Early Notables of the Rigsby family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Rigsby Notables in all our PDF Extended History products and printed products wherever possible.
+of the Exchequer, the eldest...
+Another 48 words (3 lines of text) are included under the topic Early Rigsby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rigsby family to the New World and Oceana